ThalesLudwig/ThalesLudwig/README.md

 - 🔭  I’m currently working with React
 - 🌱  I also specialize in Angular, Vue, Node and React Native
 - 😄  Working remotely!
-- ⚡  Fun fact: I don't like coffee
+- :video_game:  Aspiring Game Developer

 ### 📫  How to reach me